This guide has been designed to help you complete the leaver form and understand what information you need to state in each section.

 Actual Pensionable Pay for CARE Pension

-CARE stands for Career Average Revalued Earnings which is simply a member’s actual pensionable pay for the period – there is no longer a need to uprate the figures provided to a full-time equivalent.
+CARE stands for Career Average Revalued Earnings which is simply a member’s actual pensionable pay for the period.

 Non-contractual overtime and additional hours are deemed as pensionable under the 2014 LGPS scheme so can be included in the figures.